mawngo/aman/README.md

 Available Commands:
-  meta        Print metadata of audio file sort        Organize audio files by bitrate copy        Selectively copy music files by bitrate help        Help about any command completion  Generate the autocompletion script for the specified shell
+  meta        Print metadata of audio file sort        Organize audio files to groups by bitrate copy        Selectively copy music files by bitrate group chk         Checking missing audio files by bitrate group fill        Fill missing audio bitrate groups by converting from FLAC (require ffmpeg) help        Help about any command completion  Generate the autocompletion script for the specified shell